KadinTucker/CivInspired/Rulebook/city.md

 - The amount of excess food and materials yielded in the city last turn;
 - The diversity of luxury resources in the city;
 - The culture of the city;
-- Any grievances the city has reduces appeal.
+- Any grievances the city has (reduces appeal).

-The first two points—the number of workable slots and excess food and materials—are called *potential*, and the last three points are called *favour*.
+When a city grows, the player controlling the city must decide where the new population will go.
+Furthermore, whenever a city should lose a population point, the player controlling the city must decide from where that population point is lost.

 #### Passive Migration

-In passive migration, a city grows in population from its own borders.
+In passive migration, a city accumulates people from occupied territories into itself, as well as from excess food.
 This represents a combination of people gradually settling down from their nomadic ways and assimilating to your culture, as well as typical population growth.

-The rate of passive growth of a city is proportional to:
-- The total number of tiles within the city's boundaries minus the city population (not below 0);
-- The appeal of the city.

-The main consequence of this is that the larger borders grow, the larger population grows.

-Passive migration points also accumulate at a slow rate with excess food in the city.

-Passive migration is the main way cities grow early in the game, but its relevance drops off as populations grow more dense.
+Passive migration consists of people gradually moving from territories occupied by a civilisation into that civilisation's cities.
+Each territory owned by the city owner contributes migration points to the nearest city.
+The number of points contributed is based on the appeal of the city, and reduced by the distance to the city.

+Additionally, each excess food a city has at the end of its turn contributes one point to the passive migration pool.

+Once the passive migration pool fills up, the city gains a population point, which then needs to be distributed..

 #### Active Migration